gwmodeling/challenge/README.md

 This repository contains all the information and materials for the Groundwater Time Series Modeling Challenge, [as announced at the 2022 EGU General Assembly](https://doi.org/10.5194/egusphere-egu22-12580).
 We invite every interested groundwater modeler to model the five different hydraulic head time series found in the data folder, and send in their best possible simulated heads time series.

+**Organisers:** R.A.
+Collenteur (University of Graz), Ezra Haaf (Chalmers), T. Liesch (KIT), and M. Bakker (TU Delft)

 ## Background & Objectives
+Different types of models can be applied to model groundwater level time series, ranging from purely statistical models (black-box), through lumped conceptual models (grey-box), to process-based models (white-box).
+Traditionally, physically based, distributed models are predominantly used to solve groundwater problems.
+In recent years, the use of grey- and black-box models has been receiving increased attention.
+With this challenge, we want to showcase the diversity of models the can be applied to solve groundwater problems, and systematically asses their differences and performances.

 ## Head data
 Five hydraulic head time series were selected for this challenge.
 The monitoring wells are located in sedimentary aquifers, but in different climatological and hydrogeological settings.